MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineLisLocation.md

 New-CsOnlineLisLocation -Location "Office 202, 2nd Floor" -CompanyName "Contoso" -HouseNumber 3910 -StreetName 163rd -StreetSuffix St -City Bellevue -StateOrProvince WA -CountryOrRegion US -PostalCode 98004 -Description "New civic address location" -Elin TEST_ELIN -Latitude 47.64499 -Longitude -122.12219
 ```

 This example creates a new civic address and a location assigned to the address.
-Location is called "Office 202, 2st Floor" with Elin string "TEST_ELIN"
+Location is called "Office 202, 2st Floor" with Elin string "TEST_ELIN" and latitude and longitude set.

 ## PARAMETERS